Slow Food is an organization that believes food is tied to many other aspects of life, including culture, politics, agriculture, and the environment.

 “The problems that our generation don’t manage to solve will pass on to the next one, and if nobody is willing to make sacrifices and ready to take the initiative, the issues will never be resolved.”
 SLOWFOOD

 How do you think the role of Slow Food can influence Chinese food culture?

 Chinese and Italy both have a long history of food culture, which is very much based on the diversity of its agriculture system and abundant food materials for a healthy diet.
-There is a trend in China that middle-class people in cities are keen to look for health and safe food, Slow Food Great China can create an exchange platform to promote sustainable food system and protection of biodiversity through food cultural exchange.
+There is a trend in China that middle-class people in cities are keen to look for health and safe food, Slow Food Great China can create an exchange platform to promote a sustainable food system and protection of biodiversity through food cultural exchange.

 Have you noticed a change in people’s food habits over the last years?

 Chinese food habits have undergone a massive revolution in the past two decades.
 One of the key indicators is meat consumption.
 Young generations eat more meats than their parents.
 Meanwhile, there is also a group of people who become vegetarians.
-Many middle-income families are keen to have balanced diet and demand for healthy and safe food.
+Many middle-income families are keen to have a balanced diet and demand healthy and safe food.

 “Carlo Petrini, the founder of Slow Food, said he was keen for Chinese people to absorb the organization’s philosophy by slowing down their lifestyles.”
 SOUTH CHINA MORNING POST

 China is incredibly rich in food.
 There is not lack of food.
 Rather there can be problems in distribution, quality, pollution, and waste.
 How have industrialized farming systems changed China in recent years?
 What do you believe are the biggest challenges for Slow Food Great China?